-• Alton: The new, state-of-the-art Alton Regional Multimodal Transportation Center opened in summer 2017, and Amtrak started using it on September 13, 2017.
+- Alton: The new, state-of-the-art Alton Regional Multimodal Transportation Center opened in 2017.
 The \$24-million facility incorporates local transit and intercity bus services and Amtrak's Chicago-St. Louis Lincoln Service and Chicago-San Antonio Texas Eagle routes.
-The project was funded through multiple funding streams, and replaced the historic Chicago & Alton Railroad station at a new location.

-- Bloomington-Normal: Construction continues on expansion at Bloomington-Normal, including construction of a platform on the east side of the double-track mainline to allow great operational flexibility, a pedestrian tunnel connecting the new platform to the recently-completed intermodal station, and restoration of the former Amtrak station as an east waiting room. - Carlinville: A new facility has been built, replacing the previous, enclosed shelter.
-It opened on November 16, 2017, and an opening ceremony is planned for December 11, 2017. - Carbondale: Amtrak entered into a memorandum of understanding with the City of Carbondale in FY15 to begin formal discussions of and planning for a new multimodal transportation center in that community. - Dwight: A new station opened in 2016, as part of the IDOT Chicago-St. Louis High Speed Rail program. - Joliet: The City of Joliet continues work on a redevelopment and expansion project at Union Station.
+The project was funded through multiple funding streams, and replaced the historic Chicago & Alton Railroad station at a new location. - Bloomington-Normal: Construction continues on expansion at Bloomington-Normal, including construction of a platform on the east side of the double-track mainline to allow great operational flexibility, a pedestrian tunnel connecting the new platform to the recently-completed intermodal station, and restoration of the former Amtrak station as an east waiting room. - Carlinville: A new facility was completed in 2017. - Carbondale: Amtrak entered into a memorandum of understanding with the City of Carbondale in FY15 to begin formal discussions of and planning for a new multimodal transportation center in that community. - Dwight: A new station opened in 2016, as part of the IDOT Chicago-St. Louis High Speed Rail program. - Joliet: The City of Joliet continues work on a redevelopment and expansion project at Union Station.
 The \$50-million project will include a 500-space parking garage, new transit bus facility, track and platform realignment to improve train flow, passenger safety and accessibility improvements, and a new Amtrak ticketing and waiting hall.
-Joliet is served by 52 weekday commuter trains and 10 Amtrak trains on the Chicago-St. Louis Lincoln Service and Chicago-San Antonio Texas Eagle routes. - Lincoln: The renovated Lincoln depot will reopen on December 5, 2017.
+The new station opened April 11, 2018. - Lincoln: The renovated Lincoln depot reopened on December 5, 2017.
 It was built in 1911, closed in 1972 (after which Amtrak used a small, adjacent shelter), and was used as a restaurant until 2013. - Pontiac: A new station opened on June 6, 2017, as part of the IDOT Chicago-St. Louis High Speed Rail program.